-According to statistics from the Insurance Information Institute, workers employed in private industry suffered approximately 900,000 injuries and illnesses in 2018.
+According to statistics from the Insurance Information Institute, workers employed in private industry suffered approximately 900,000 instances of occupational disease and injury in 2019.
 Many of these injuries and illnesses produced workers’ compensation claims.

 Workers’ compensation programs are state-administered.
 A separate program run by the U.S. Department of Labor provides workers’ compensation benefits for Federal employees, regardless of location.

 Every state but Texas requires employers with local operations to carry workers’ compensation insurance with exceptions — highly variable from state to state — for employers with very few or no employees and employers in specific high-risk industries, such as commercial fishing.

 Generally, “work-related” injuries and illnesses are those sustained during one’s regular job duties.